Once upon a time, in a country far far away, was an old Franciscan monastery.

 The monastery was stretching around a beautiful lake called Como, nested at the edge of a forest, surrounded by lush vegetation and hugged by the occasional waves from the lake.

 The monks lived here happily in peace and with absolute serenity.
 If you lived here in the 13th century, you would happily resort to live on this deserted stretch of paradise.

 Not bothered by anyone else than just their Bible studies and passing boats, they were unaware that their lush home will be soon vacated.

 Cardinal Angelo Durini was looking to purchase a quiet place where he could enjoy his books in summer nights, and villa Balbianello ticked both the boxes.

 There was a library and plenty of benches to read the books.
-The monks relocated and the cardinal converted the monastery in 17th century into a villa where he could enjoy his splendid afternoon activities.
+The monks relocated and the cardinal converted the monastery in the 17th century into a villa where he could enjoy his splendid afternoon activities.
 In addition to reading, he killed some time by building an impressive loggia, which is now the major landmark of the villa.

-He completely redecorated the interiors and lavished the villa with artifacts and souvenirs from his expeditions.
+He completely redecorated the interiors and lavished the villa with artefacts and souvenirs from his expeditions.
 His love affair with the villa lasted way beyond his death in 1988 as his tomb is still located here.
 Following the last owner’s departure, the villa was left to the FAI trust, an organization that maintains and preserves the most important cultural heritage in Italy.

 The fairy-tale doesn’t end there.

 The picture-perfect gardens, architecture and location of the villa make it a popular location for movies.
 It is one of those places that you see on the screen, but when you go there in person it doesn’t even compare.
 It’s a place where you feel like you are in a set of a Hollywood movie and you’re waiting to spot George Clooney sipping his cocktail in the garden.